 Let’s look at another similar verse that will help us understand, this time from James:

 And the prayer of faith will save the sick, and the Lord will raise him up.
 And if he has committed sins, he will be forgiven.James 5:15

 Notice that the prayer of faith WILL save.
-The only component missing between this verse and the James 5:15 is the word grace.
-However we learnt in Grace 101 that grace is a gift that benefits the recipient.
-So grace is released through prayer.
+The only component missing between this verse and James 5:15 is grace.
+However, we learnt that grace is a gift that benefits the recipient.
+So we can conclude that grace is released through prayer.